AdobeDocs/campaign.en/help/v8/start/get-started.md

 ---
-solution: Campaign
 product: Adobe Campaign
 title: Get started with Campaign v8
-description: Discover key capabilities, user interface and global guidelines
+description: New to Campaign?
+Discover how to get started
 feature: Overview
 role: Data Engineer
 level: Beginner